Freddie Burns aims to make his city proud and finally taste victory when he returns to Twickenham for The Clash on Saturday.

 “Every game is pretty intense now, but there’s definitely a bit more bite and a bit more edge when Bath meet Leicester.

-“It’s been really good coming back and playing for my home town, it’s a special place for me,” he said.
+“It’s been really good coming back and playing for my home town, it’s a special place for me.

 “The whole romance of Bath is, being my hometown, it’s the team that I grew up supporting and the team that inspired me to want to be a rugby player.